api-evangelist/website/_posts/2023-11-12-where-is-this-api-gateway-thing-going.md

 ## Honorable API Gateway Mentions
 The remaining gateways I looked at size up with others when it comes to many of the core features, but I am also considering the overall mindshare as well as market share.
 For me, the story is what matters the most, and the features you offer are second, but I want to make sure I listed all of the providers I looked at.

-<span style="font-size: 18px; font-weight: bold; font-style: italic; text-align: center;">Akana, Ambassador Emissary-Ingress, Apinizer, APISIX, App42, IBM API Connect, Nevatech, Oracle, Sensedia, SnapLogic, Spring Cloud, Tibco, WSO2, 3Scale, API Umbrella, Boomi, Broadcom Layer7, Fiorano</span>
+<center><span style="font-size: 14px; font-weight: bold; font-style: italic; text-align: center;">Akana, Ambassador Emissary-Ingress, Apinizer, APISIX, App42, IBM API Connect, Nevatech, Oracle, Sensedia, SnapLogic, Spring Cloud, Tibco, WSO2, 3Scale, API Umbrella, Boomi, Broadcom Layer7, Fiorano</span></center>

 I considered bumping up Spring Cloud into my stack due to the ubiquitous nature of Java, and it is sad to put some solutions I’ve worked with in the past here, but ultimately I don’t see anything too innovative here, or at least innovation that isn’t seeing much adoption—maybe my mind will change over time, but for now, I don’t have time to look to closely here.